Contemporary Garden in Wimbledon

 Spring & Summer Meadow Garden Design

 We were appointed to tackle a well established garden, full of plants and trees with a recently installed swimming pool and tennis court.
-The garden is extensive with more formal areas around the house with less informal and naturalised areas towards the boundary and the wonderful views offered.
+The garden is extensive with formal areas around the house and informal and naturalised areas towards the boundary.

-The first phase is to focus on the less informal areas and after some initial work by our renovation team we looked at two areas of bulb planting.
+The first phase is to focus on the informal areas, we looked at two areas of bulb planting.
 The first under a large rhododendron border for early spring flowers and the second area for mid spring and summer flowers.

 Wildlife & Educational Garden Design

-Early in 2017 we were appointed by Brogdale National Fruit Collection in Faversham, Kent to create a wildlife and educational garden, which would help engage both young and older minds with how gardens can maintain and increase wildlife that is in decline in many of our towns, cities and villages.
+Early in 2017 we were appointed by Brogdale National Fruit Collection in Faversham, Kent to create a wildlife and educational garden.
+This would help engage both young and older minds with how gardens can maintain and increase wildlife that is in decline in many of our towns, cities and villages.

-With the garden being long the design could gradually fade from the contemporary
+Our main concept was to design a garden that could gradually fade from the contemporary

 aspect immediately at the rear of the house to a more traditional garden at the